Steven-M-Carpenter/LoginCode/README.md

 This library is maintained in the public GitHub repository listed below.
 It is free for use in your own projects and may be adapted or altered in any way to suit your purposes.
 The only requests made of the users of this library are:

-1. You retain the provided Developer.md file within your models library.
-2. Maybe give it a star in my repository if it helps you.
+1. Maybe give it a star in my repository if it helps you.

     https://github.com/Steven-M-Carpenter/LoginCode.git